Support Us Button Widget

 Photo via @laurenscanon

 Picture this: Fall weather arrives, but you’re curled up inside reading a good book.
-This doesn’t have to be a work a fiction, because you can head to one of these 11 independent bookstores in the Orlando area to stock your shelf with new and new-to-you titles.
+This doesn’t have to be a work of fiction, because you can head to one of these 11 independent bookstores in the Orlando area to stock your shelves with new and new-to-you titles.

 The Writer’s Block Bookstore, Winter Garden